 Work through these in order:

 1. Will you primarily walk or run?
 Walking only — choose a pure walking pad (Z1 or P1).
 Occasional running — GoPlus 2-in-1.
-Serious running in a compact machine — WalkingPad R2.
+Serious running in a compact machine — the WalkingPad R3 Hybrid+ (the successor that replaced the discontinued R2).

 2. Where will you use it?
 Under a desk or in a small room — walking pad.
 Dedicated home gym with space — traditional treadmill.